-The specific gravity, flammability, and moisture content of the grain are all affected by how the kernels are processed.
+The grain’s specific gravity, flammability, and moisture content are all affected by how the kernels are processed.
 Because of the numerous factors involved, you must examine the processing procedure case-by-case basis while planning your roast.
 Wet processing often necessitates and tolerates a hotter charging temperature than natural processing.

-The typical drum roaster requires a low charging temperature for both batches in these examples.
+In these examples, the typical drum roaster requires a low charging temperature for both batches.
 The larger the Kenya batch, the greater grain size and specific gravity, and wet processing contribute to a higher charge temperature than the Brazilian batch.
 Please keep in mind that this is a hypothetical example, and your cf and machine may require an entirely different charge temperature.

 Choosing a Roasting Time